Wave field synthesis: Research and market maturity

 so that a virtual grand piano sounds as grand as in real life.

 A practical breakthrough of WFS technology only came with the X1 modules from the Berlin-based technology company Holoplot.
 The startup eschewed the usual restriction to a horizontal plane and installed 96 individually controlled speaker drivers in a modular system.
 Optimized according to WFS principles, the beams are able to deliver sound very evenly to large, arbitrarily shaped audience areas, even simultaneously with beams of different content.
 Because reflective surfaces are not hit unintentionally, there is hardly any reverberation even in highly reflective environments.
 The company's largest project to date is the Sphere in the Las Vegas Valley.
-The venue's sound system is made of 1,586 permanently installed X1 Matrix Arrays comprising 167,000 speaker drivers, and it will combines elementary waves into common wave fronts.
+The venue's sound system is made of 1,586 permanently installed X1 Matrix Arrays comprising 167,000 speaker drivers, and it will combine elementary waves into common wavefronts.